scrapy/scrapy/docs/topics/api.rst

 .. class:: StatsCollector

-    .. method:: get_value(key, default=None, spider=None)
+    .. method:: get_value(key, default=None)

         Return the value for the given stats key or default if it doesn't exist.
-        If spider is ``None`` the global stats table is consulted, otherwise the spider specific one is.
-If the spider is not yet opened a ``KeyError`` exception is raised.

-    .. method:: get_stats(spider=None)
+    .. method:: get_stats()

-        Get all stats from the given spider (if spider is given) or all global stats otherwise, as a dict.
-If spider is not opened ``KeyError`` is raised.
+        Get all stats from the currently running spider as a dict.

-    .. method:: set_value(key, value, spider=None)
+    .. method:: set_value(key, value)

-        Set the given value for the given stats key on the global stats (if spider is not given) or the spider-specific stats (if spider is given), which must be opened or a ``KeyError`` will be raised.
+        Set the given value for the given stats key.

-    .. method:: set_stats(stats, spider=None)
+    .. method:: set_stats(stats)

-        Set the given stats (as a dict) for the given spider.
-If the spider is not opened a ``KeyError`` will be raised.
+        Override the current stats with the dict passed in ``stats`` argument.

-    .. method:: inc_value(key, count=1, start=0, spider=None)
+    .. method:: inc_value(key, count=1, start=0)

         Increment the value of the given stats key, by the given count, assuming the start value given (when it's not set).
-If spider is not given the global stats table is used, otherwise the spider-specific stats table is used, which must be opened or a ``KeyError`` will be raised.

-    .. method:: max_value(key, value, spider=None)
+    .. method:: max_value(key, value)

         Set the given value for the given key only if current value for the same key is lower than value.
 If there is no current value for the given key, the value is always set.
-If spider is not given, the global stats table is used, otherwise the spider-specific stats table is used, which must be opened or a KeyError will be raised.

-    .. method:: min_value(key, value, spider=None)
+    .. method:: min_value(key, value)

         Set the given value for the given key only if current value for the same key is greater than value.
 If there is no current value for the given key, the value is always set.
-If spider is not given, the global stats table is used, otherwise the spider-specific stats table is used, which must be opened or a KeyError will be raised.

-    .. method:: clear_stats(spider=None)

-        Clear all global stats (if spider is not given) or all spider-specific stats if spider is given, in which case it must be opened or a ``KeyError`` will be raised.

-    .. method:: iter_spider_stats()
+    .. method:: clear_stats()

-        Return a iterator over ``(spider, spider_stats)`` for each open spider currently tracked by the stats collector, where ``spider_stats`` is the dict containing all spider-specific stats.

-        Global stats are not included in the iterator.
-If you want to get those, use :meth:`get_stats` method.
+        Clear all stats.

     The following methods are not part of the stats collection api but instead used when implementing custom stats collectors: